Powerful Earthquake in Haiti Leaves At Least 304 Dead

 Argentina and Chile also were among the first nations to promise help.

-The North Caroline-based aid group Samaritan’s Purse announced Sunday it would airlift 13 disaster response specialists and 31 tons of emergency supplies to Haiti.
+The North Carolina-based aid group Samaritan’s Purse announced Sunday it would airlift 13 disaster response specialists and 31 tons of emergency supplies to Haiti.
 Those include shelter materials and water filtration units.

 Humanitarian workers said gang activity in the seaside district of Martissant, just west of the Haitian capital, also was complicating relief efforts.